Skip to main content

 // Execute operation with key rotation

-const { taskId } = await deposit(config, {
+const { taskId } = await client.deposit({

 // Key rotation parameter